Federation of St Mary’s

-St Mary’s Catholic Primary, Ryde and St Thomas of Canterbury Catholic Primary, Carisbrooke are federated and share one governing board, which is chaired by Katrina Rigby.
-The 14 members include the Executive Headteacher, foundation governors appointed by the Bishop, parent-governors elected by parents of both schools and a governor appointed by the Local Authority.
-The board meets at least three times a term.
+St Mary’s Catholic Primary, Ryde and St Thomas of Canterbury Catholic Primary, Carisbrooke are federated and share one governing board, which is currently chaired by Katrina Rigby.
+The 16 members include the Headteacher, foundation governors appointed by the Bishop, parent-governors elected by parents of both schools and a governor appointed by the Local Authority.
+The board aims to meet monthly during term time.

 It sets the main directives, aims and vision for the schools, approves their School Development Plans, then reviews and monitors outcomes – both educational and financial.